All Episodes

 And that's what the president's doing.

-And but back in America, three days, Michael Cohn.
+But back in America, three days, Michael Cohn.

-That's all we're gonna talk about.
+That's all I'm going to talk about.

-To stop the immoral wall that they supported in Obama's second term and the emergency funding to stop 90% of heroin, fentanyl coming into this country, uh, cartels, gangs, and all of the human trafficking, sex trafficking of young girls.
+To stop the immoral wall that they supported in Obama's second term and the emergency funding to stop 90% of heroin, fentanyl coming into this country, cartels, gangs, and all of the human trafficking, sex trafficking of young girls.

-Now they don't want any part.
+No, they don't want any part.

-They're gonna stop that.
+They're going to stop that.

 It's insane.